DOI: 10.7256/2585-7797.2024.1.70073.2

 7. "At the end of the great seventh day / The hecatomb games will take place / Shortly before the great thousandth milestone / When the dead will come out of their graves" (C10K74).

-The commentators' discussions are due to the fact that although some of the above statements agree well with each other, other statements, at first glance, contradict them.
-The argumentation used below is borrowed mainly from books and articles by historians P.Brand'Amour [8,20], A.Penzensky [4,10] and P.Ginar [21]
+The commentators' discussions are because although some of the above statements agree well with each other, other statements, at first glance, contradict them.
+The argumentation used below is borrowed mainly from books and articles by historians Pierre Brind'Amour [8,20], A. Penzensky [4,10], and P. Ginar [21].

-However, quote 4 unexpectedly states that the Second Coming will take place at the beginning (and not at the end!) the seventh millennium, while from statement 1, when compared with 4.6, it formally follows that either the beginning or the end of the seventh millennium falls on the year 3797.
-In our opinion, the reason for the apparent discrepancy is the increased caution of Nostradamus.
+However, quote four unexpectedly states that the Second Coming will occur at the beginning (and not at the end!) of the seventh millennium.
+At the same time, from statement 1, when compared with 4 and 6, it formally follows that either the beginning or the end of the seventh millennium falls on the year 3797.
+The reason for the apparent discrepancy is Nostradamus' increased caution.
 The predictor expresses himself openly and consistently to the extent that his statements correspond to Christian eschatology.
-At the same time, in order to avoid accusations of heresy, he masks the specific original date of the onset of the Kingdom of Saturn (the Golden Age, the Second Coming), pointing to it with hints, the understanding of which implies familiarity with the astrological tradition and requires deeper immersion in prophecies.
+At the same time, to avoid accusations of heresy, he masks the specific original date of the onset of the Kingdom of Saturn (the Golden Age, the Second Coming), pointing to it with hints, the understanding of which implies familiarity with the astrological tradition and requires deeper immersion in prophecies.

-Thus, in the epistle to King Henry (see Appendix), two chronologies with the lifetimes of biblical characters are given, which poses the reader with the problem of dating the Creation of the World.
+Thus, in the Epistle to King Henry II (see Appendix), two chronologies with the lifetimes of biblical characters are given, which poses the reader with the problem of dating the Creation of the World.
 According to these chronologies, the Creation of the World is dated differently: 4758 BC (I chr.) and 4174 BC (II chr.)

-In our opinion, the concept of T.W.M. van Berkel does not look convincing – not only because it ignores significant coincidences of numbers, while in no way explaining the remarkable accuracy of the number 3797, but also for the reason that it does not allow to explain quote 6.
-Indeed, Nostradamus claims that at the time of writing the "Prophecies"20 years of the Moon era have passed.
-When subtracting two planetary epochs (Sun and Moon) of 354 years and 4 months from 2242, we get 1533.
+In our opinion, van Berkel's concept does not look convincing—not only because it ignores significant coincidences of numbers.
+At the same time, it in no way explains the remarkable accuracy of the number 3,797 but also because it does not allow us to explain quote six.
+Indeed, Nostradamus claims that when writing the Prophecies, 20 years of the Moon era had passed.
+When subtracting two planetary epochs (Sun and Moon) of 354 years and 4 months from 2,242, we get 1,533.
 Considering that the quatrain C1K48 was first published in 1555, it is logical to assume that it was written in 1553, or the number of 20 years is named in it in a rounded manner, but in any case, Nostradamus here refers the reader specifically to the cycles of Abraham ibn Ezra, and not to the millennial periods.
-Another thing is that the first chronology was arranged by Nostradamus in such a way that the seventh millennium ends in 2242 BC.
+Another thing is that Nostradamus arranged the first chronology in such a way that the seventh millennium ended in 2242 AD.
 Consequently, both the new Saturn epoch (354 years and 4 months) and the Saturn Millennium (Golden Age) will start from this year.

-Let's take into account that the end point of the prophecies is the year 2242 (see the previous section).
-If we assume that the starting point is 1555, we get the time interval of prophecies 2242-1555 = 687 years.
-It turns out that the lengths of both chronologies, when divided by this interval, give in the remainder the number of years indicating the year 1606 "from above" and "from below", respectively:
+Let's consider that the endpoint of the prophecies is the year 2242 (see the previous section).
+Assuming the starting point is 1555, we get the time interval of prophecies 2,242 – 1,555 = 687 years.
+It turns out that the lengths of both chronologies, when divided by this interval, give in the remainder the number of years indicating the year 1606 "from above" and "from below," respectively:

 2242 – (4758 mod 687) = 1606